StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 Final takeaway: NLG is the wild west of NLP, and there's a lot of new stuff to uncover.

+Conclusions taken from slide:

-1. The more open-ended the task, the harder everything becomes. • Constraints are sometimes welcome!
+- The more open-ended the task, the harder everything becomes. • Constraints are sometimes welcome!

-2. Aiming for a specific improvement can be more manageable than aiming to improve overall generation quality.
+- Aiming for a specific improvement can be more manageable than aiming to improve overall generation quality.

-3. If you're using a LM for NLG: improving the LM (i.e. perplexity) will most likely improve generation quality... but it's not the only way to improve generation quality.
+- If you're using a LM for NLG: improving the LM (i.e. perplexity) will most likely improve generation quality... but it's not the only way to improve generation quality.

-4. Look at your output, a lot.
+- Look at your output, a lot.

-5. You need an automatic metric, even if it's imperfect. • You probably need several automatic metrics.
+- You need an automatic metric, even if it's imperfect. • You probably need several automatic metrics.

-6. If you do human eval, make the questions as focused as possible.
+- If you do human eval, make the questions as focused as possible.

-7. Reproducibility is a huge problem in today's NLP + Deep Learning, and a huger problem in NLG.
+- Reproducibility is a huge problem in today's NLP + Deep Learning, and a huger problem in NLG.
 Please, publicly release all your generated output along with your paper!

-8. Working in NLG can be very frustrating.
+- Working in NLG can be very frustrating.
 But also very funny...

 ---